Willis H. O'Brien: Biography

 The film however did help to secure his position on Harry O. Hoyt's The Lost World.
 For his early, short films O'Brien created his own characters out of clay, although for much of his feature career he would employ Richard and Marcel Delgado to create much more detailed stop-motion models (based on O'Brien's designs) with rubber skin built up over complex, articulated metal armatures.
 The models contained a bladder inside the skeleton model that could be inflated and deflated to give the illusion of breathing.
 Sir Arthur Conan Doyle, who appeared in the prologue to the film based on his novel of the same name, reportedly showed a reel of O'Brien's animation from the film to his friends, claiming it was real footage of living dinosaurs, to try to convince them that his story was based on fact.

-O'Brien married Hazel Ruth Collette in 1925; they had two sons together, William and Willis, Jr., but the marriage was an unhappy one.
+O'Brien married Hazel Ruth Collette in 1925; they had two sons together, William and Willis Jr., but the marriage was an unhappy one.
 O'Brien was reportedly forced into it, and rebelled with drinking, gambling, and extra-marital affairs.
 The couple had divorced by 1930 and the two boys remained with their mother, who had begun to show unbalanced behaviour.
-By 1931, Hazel had been diagnosed with cancer and tuberculosis, while William also contracted tuberculosis resulting in blindness in one eye and then the other.
+By 1931, Hazel had been diagnosed with cancer and tuberculosis, while William also contracted tuberculosis, which resulted in blindness in one eye and then the other.